AndreasThinks/FastCalendar/README.md

 4. Click on events to view details.

-5. Use the RSS feed button to subscribe to upcoming events.
+5. Use the social media buttons in the footer to access linked platforms or subscribe to the RSS feed.

 ## Customization

-- Modify the `custom_settings.json` file to change the application title, logo, and about content.
+- Modify the `custom_settings.json` file to change the application title, about content, website URL, GitHub URL, and social media links.
 - Edit the `events.json` file to add, remove, or modify events.
+- Replace the `logo.png` file in the `static` folder to change the application logo.

 ## Contributing